nates321/rcos-status-updates/spring_2019/week_01.md

 Talking to the other group is blocking progress, after talking to them we will be able to move forward

+having a group member drop the class is a very big blocker

 ## Notes